RocketCommunicationsInc/astro/packages/astro-uxds/_content/design-process/research.md

 ## Research Tasks and Deliverables

-As you conduct your research, complete each of these tasks to develop a comprehensive, 360-degree view of the needs, goals and requirements for the UX Design
+As you conduct your research, complete each of these tasks to develop a comprehensive, 360-degree view of the needs, goals, and requirements for the UX Design.

 ### Key Research Tasks

 - Develop a concise Mission Statement.
 - Define the objectives and expectations for the application.
-- Continue to refer back to this statement throughout application development to avoid feature - drift and to stay on goal.
+- Continue to refer back to this statement throughout application development to avoid feature-drift and to stay on goal.
 - Review all project and application materials.
 - Interview and observe users.
 - Interview subject matter experts (SME’s).